Border disease: Clinical signs

-While border disease primarily causes congenital issues, it can also manifest as acute infection or persistent infection.

 Acute infection

 Most healthy animals will only experience subclinical disease or very mild infection.
 A slight fever and a mild leukopenia may be seen with a short-lived viremia, detectable between days 4-11 post infection, at which point the virus is neutralized by the animal's immune system.

 Fetal infection

 While the level of evident maternal infection may be minimal, the consequences for the fetus are serious before day 85 of gestation.
 After day 85, the lamb is most likely to be born normal with antibodies to the virus, given the state of the fetal immune system at this stage in gestation.

 Fetal infection manifests as four syndromes: